Valença, Portugal: History

-Valença origins date back from Roman times.
-The two existent Roman roads are the proof (the Via IV of Antonine Itinerary XIX, of military use, and the designated per loca marítima - Itinerary XX -, of commercial use).
+Valença traces its origins to Roman times.
+The two existent Roman roads are its proof (the Antonine Via IV Itinerary XIX, for military use, and the designated per loca marítima - Itinerary XX -, for commercial use).
 Also inside the fortified walls a Roman milestone marks the XLII mile of the road connecting Braga to Tui.

 This stronghold was populated by order of King Sancho I during the 12th century.
-It was called Contrasta which means "village opposed to another", Tui (Spain) in this case.
+It was called Contrasta which means "village opposed to another", in this case Tui (Spain).
 King Afonso III changed its name to Valença in the 13th century.

-Its historical importance is mainly due to military constraints.
-It had a decisive role for the defense and integrity of Portugal from neighbouring Spain.

-Today the town is peacefully invaded by the Spanish that visit it for commercial and touristic purposes.
-The Portuguese still use the fortress.
+Its historical importance is mainly due to military reasons.
+It had a decisive role in the defence and integrity of the Kingdom of Portugal.
+Today the town is peacefully invaded by Spanish citizens that visit it for commercial and touristic purposes.